Protesting Jani Khel tribe concludes agreement with Govt to end sit-in

 The Chief Minister on the occasion distributed compensation cheques worth Rs 2.5 million to the four bereaved families.

-The tribe was protesting against the killing of four youth and demanding arrest of the culprits.
+The tribe was protesting against the killing of four youth and demanding the arrest of the culprits.
+They had announced a march towards Islamabad.
+However, the KP government entered into an agreement in Bannu, where the protesters stayed overnight.

 According to the Agreement, the government will hold a transparent inquiry into the incident and punish perpetrators responsible for the killing.